leitwerk-ag/leitwerk-key-authority/README.md

 Key distribution
 ----------------

-SSH Key Authority distributes authorized keys to your servers via SSH.
+Leitwerk Key Authority distributes authorized keys to your servers via SSH.
 It does this by:

 1. Connecting to the server with SSH, authorizing as the `keys-sync` user.
 2. Writing the appropriate authorized keys to named user files in `/var/local/keys-sync/` (eg. all authorized keys for the root user will be written to `/var/local/keys-sync/root`).